 Stretch your legs at Carlin Park in Jupiter and John D. MacArthur Beach State Park.
 The former has walking trails galore plus beachside courts for volleyball and racquet sports.
 John D. MacArthur Beach is a serene spot to try your hand at paddleboarding, snorkeling (schools of tarpon and snook are a regular sight) or kayaking.

-About 9 miles north of Boca Raton, Delray Beach is a 2-mile stretch of oceanfront fun, with gorgeous golden sands backed by enticing restaurants, bars and boutiques on pedestrian-friendly Atlantic Avenue.
-Don’t miss the retro arcades at the SilverBall Retro Arcade.
+Travel about 9 miles north of Boca Raton, and you'll find Delray Beach — a 2-mile stretch of oceanfront fun, with gorgeous golden sands backed by enticing restaurants, bars and boutiques on pedestrian-friendly Atlantic Avenue.
+Cap off your trip with a turn (or three) on the classic games at the SilverBall Retro Arcade.

 South Beach Park’s 24.5 acres has three different areas for swimming and is also a great place to go if you enjoy birdwatching.
 Look out for herons, spoonbills and egrets.